Peter E. Palmquist: Contributions

 "...acquainted with A. W. Ericson's photographs I decided that it was time to write a book, Fine California Views: The Photographs of A. W. Ericson (1975), that was my first attempt at narrative writing.
 Although the book was well received, my naïveté and lack of writing prowess was painfully evident."

 Eventually his own texts were to include more than 40 books and 320 articles, many on women photographers, and he compiled the bibliography for Naomi Rosenblum's important 1994 A History of Women Photographers.
 He was the founding editor of The Daguerreian Annual; past president of the National Stereoscopic Association; and founder and curator of the Women in Photography International Archive.
 He served as a consultant and researcher on such projects as Ken Burns' television documentary, The West.

 Later life and untimely death

 Palmquist remained on staff at the Humboldt University until retiring after 28 years in 1989.
 He supplemented his income by photographing weddings, more than 750 in all, most of them in Humboldt County.

 Palmquist died on January 13, 2003, at Alameda County Medical Center Highland Hospital after three days in a coma after being struck by a hit-and-run driver while walking his dog in Emeryville, California.
 He was engaged to marry Pam Mendelsohn, his partner of 26 years, in April 2003.
+His step-daughter, Rebekah Burgess, followed in his footsteps and earned a PhD in Photo History.
 He had married Sally Forward of London, England, in 1957 while overseas and they had three daughters before their divorce.
 He was also survived by two brothers, John Frederic Palmquist and Carl Edward Palmquist.